 – Age is still part of it, I said, seriously.

 He shrugged.
-As we walked back, he seemed preoccupied – maybe he was thinking that basically Elsa was young and Salil too – and that by marrying a woman of his own age, he would no longer be the kind of man he used to be – one without an obvious age.
+As we walked back, he seemed preoccupied – maybe he was thinking that basically Elsa was young and Salil too – and that by marrying a woman of his own age, he would no longer be the kind of man he used to be – one who didn’t need to worry too much about his age.
 Suddenly I felt like I was winning.
-But when I saw Anne’s face, with the small wrinkles in the corner of her eyes, the slight fold of her mouth, I wanted out.
+But when I saw Anne’s face, with the small wrinkles in the corner of her eyes, the slightly pursed mouth, I wanted out.
 It was so easy to indulge in these small games and just… feel sorry later.

 One afternoon, I wrapped myself in a bath towel in an attempt at a sari wrap, and sitting on the floor with my right foot resting on my left thigh, I gazed at myself in the mirror.
 I’m not trying to be funny or anything, I was trying to attain the superior wisdom of a yogi based on my reading.
 Then someone knocked at the door.
 I thought it was the cleaner, and because she was never bothered by anything, I shouted her to enter.